 This public health crisis not only impacts current teachers but also those who are preparing to become teachers.
 Deans for Impact released a COVID-19 Teacher Preparation Policy Database detailing the guidance every state has issued.
+The American Association of Colleges for Teacher Education has built an interactive map showing changes and guidance provided in four areas: initial licensure and certification, clinical experiences, hiring and induction, state standards and other program requirements.
 The Southern Regional Education Board also identified policy areas in which states may act to “ensure that current policies do not prevent student-teachers from graduating and becoming licensed to teach in the upcoming school year.”
+NCTQ has collected several state examples of changes to student teaching and initial licensure requirements in an April 16 blog post.
 Below are some examples of state responses related to teacher preparation and licensure:

 - Kansas: The Kansas State Department of Education has issued guidance on Licensure Policies during COVID-19 Pandemic that includes information on emergency substitute licenses, one-year nonrenewable licenses, testing and renewal processes.

-- Mississippi: Candidates seeking admission to state board-approved educator preparation programs through the end of 2021 are exempt from the program entry testing criterion.
+- Mississippi: Guidance from the department of education states that candidates seeking admission to state board-approved educator preparation programs through the end of 2021 are exempt from the program entry testing criterion.
 Spring 2020 educator licensure candidates are exempt from the 12-week full-day student teaching requirement to become licensed.

-- Washington: On March 19, the Legislature passed legislation pertaining to emergency teacher certificates, as well as provided a document with related frequently asked questions.
+- Washington: On March 19, the Legislature passed legislation pertaining to emergency teacher certificates, and has provided a document with related frequently asked questions.

 As the public health crisis continues and economic conditions create uncertainty around education funding, other teacher workforce issues are emerging.
 Below are resources that touch on teacher workforce related policies such as pay, working conditions, and the teacher labor market.